 While there is always room for improvement in the many subtleties of physician-patient interactions (with subtleties being the operative term here, as anxious patients may be zeroing in on the “feel” of interactions and not just the spoken words), there are two big assumptions that I wish doctors would realize that they’re making:

 The first assumption I’ve experienced has been made by non-oncologist physicians.
 They seem to be just as likely as the rest of the population to confuse correlations with causations.
-One doctors had been surprised that I had gotten cancer (hey, join the club) because my lifestyle “should” have been protective.
-Another told me to get a handle on my anxiety because that could make my cancer worse.
+One doctor had been surprised that I had gotten cancer (hey, join the club) because my lifestyle “should” have been protective.

-Both physicians, you could argue, were justified in saying what they did, as the messages we are bombarded with suggest that we have some control over our risk for cancer.
+This physician, you could argue, was justified in saying what he did, as the messages we are bombarded with suggest that we have some control over our risk for cancer.
 However, read the fine print and you’ll see that in a great number of cases the risk factors that a cancer patient has don’t differ from those of someone who doesn’t develop cancer.
 But even doctors miss the fine print…

 I brought this up to my oncology team which was quick to point out that as long as we don’t definitively know what causes cancer, we can’t make assumptions about whether or not someone will get the disease.
 So, yeah.